FragPunk: Chapters and Seasons

-Release
+Development and release

+FragPunk was developed by Bad Guitar Studio.
+The game was created with "punk" style to emphasize character designs.

 A closed alpha was run from June 28 to July 2024, and a closed beta was run later in the year from October 10 to 21.
 The game was then released worldwide on March 6, 2025, for Windows on Steam and Epic Games Store.
 Versions for the PlayStation 5 and Xbox Series X/S consoles were also expected to be released the same day, but were delayed to a later date shortly before release due to "unexpected technical challenges in optimization and adaptation."
 The delay was initially reported to be until March 7, but Bad Guitar stated its goal was to have the game ready for a console release "within the next two months".
 Once the game releases onto console platforms, it is set to be cross-play.

 Reception

 The game received "generally favorable" reviews according to review aggregator Metacritic.
 OpenCritic determined that 56% of critics recommended it.

 Lauren Bergin of PCGamesN noted that players were critical of the game's in-game transaction system, writing that "its nine different currencies and costly microtransactions have left players frustrated", citing negative Steam reviews, as well as the game's "mixed" 67% rating at launch.
 A sentiment that was shared by Justin Koreis of IGN.
 PC Gamers writer Echo Apsey agreed too, but praised the game for being "one of the most creative and refreshing competitive shooters in years".
 Regarding the gameplay, Bergin opined, "what I loved about FragPunk was the fast-paced, Valorant-esque action.
 This is day one, however, so hopefully Bad Guitar rolls back the movement changes to be more reflective of the beta".
 Stacey Henley of TheGamer compared FragPunks PVP deckbuilding concept to the 2023 indie game Friends vs Friends, writing that "If you are absolutely loving FragPunk, then that's easy - keep playing FragPunk [...] but, as I suspect some people will find, if you think FragPunk is only okay and wish it did more with the card gimmick, Friends vs Friends is the friend you need and a friend indeed".